alexdlaird/pyngrok/docs/integrations.rst

 -----

-In :code:`server.py`, `where our Flask app is initialized <https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/#the-application-factory>`_, we should add a variable that let's us configure from an environment variable whether or not we want to open a tunnel to :code:`localhost` with :code:`ngrok` when the dev server starts.
+In :code:`server.py`, `where our Flask app is initialized <https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/#the-application-factory>`_, we should add a variable that let's us configure from an environment variable whether we want to open a tunnel to :code:`localhost` with :code:`ngrok` when the dev server starts.
 We can initialize the :code:`pyngrok` tunnel in this same place.